By Celia Barbour

 ¾ cup heavy cream

 In a small bowl, mix together the yogurt and sugar or agave until well blended.
 In a cold metal bowl, beat the cream until soft peaks form.
 Fold the yogurt mixture into the whipped cream and serve.Did you find this article useful or informative?
 Please consider a donation to support our work.
-Even $5 a month would be terrific.
-We are able to provide this website and our weekly print paper free to the community because of readers like you.
+Even $5 a month, charged automatically to your credit card, would be terrific.
+We are able to provide this website and our weekly print paper free to the community -- and pay our writers, photographers and editors for their hard work -- because of the generosity of readers like you.